Account

 In some states, such as Florida, the statute of limitations varies depending on the type of injury or when the injury was discovered.
 These states are noted with an asterisk.

 These times are for your reference only.
-If you believe you have a medical malpractice claim, you should find an attorney immediately.
+If you believe you have a medical malpractice claim, you should Consult a Legal Pro immediately.

 State Statute of Limitation